Cheese Stuffed Pork Chops with Apple

 - Fresh Thyme – this is optional but thyme goes so well with pork.
 You could also combine it with some rosemary or sage.

-How to make Stuffed Pork Chops with Apple
+How to Make Baked Stuffed Pork Chops

 - Pat the pork chop dry and using a sharp knife, slice a deep pocket into the center of the pork chop.
 Be careful not to slice all of the way through the bottom or sides so you don’t lose your filling or its flavors.